Ariel Jorre de St Jorre

 - Company: Atkins

 Working in cross-disciplinary teams is something Ariel enjoys as you are constantly learning about aspects of projects – although the transport planning aspects remains her favourite part, of course!
 Career highlights for Ariel so far include the successful delivery of the three Town Investment Plans (TIPs) totaling more than £80m of funding to benefit to the towns.
-Ariel went into transport because I wanted to have a career that positively impacted the lives of others.
-Knowing that a town of deserving people were being awarded this money to develop a set of projects aimed at community wellbeing, active transport, social equality and achieving net zero objectives was very rewarding.
+Ariel went into transport because she wanted to have a career that positively impacted the lives of others.
+Knowing that a town of deserving people were being awarded this money to develop a set of projects aimed at community wellbeing, active transport, social equality, and achieving net zero objectives was very rewarding.
 Eventually transitioning from the private to the public sector proved challenging at first, but she is enjoying working on an innovative project that will provide transformational change to the city region.